 You won’t be able to change the order of your candidates.
 This is to ensure that the examiner’s breaks take place at the correct times, and that we make the most efficient use of the exam day.

 Yes, as long as there is a free space of the right length available.
 If you log in to your account you will be able to select the candidate and see if there is a space available in the afternoon.
 If there is no space available you could widen your search to look for spaces on different days or at different venues.
 You can do this up to 48 hours/two full days ahead of the start of the exam day.

-We are unable to accept late entries, so please make sure you book all your candidates before the booking period closes.
+We are unable to accept late entries for Music Theory exams, so please make sure you book all your candidates before the booking period closes.

 All visits are now called Private Visits, rather than special visits or visits, and the same rules around booking dates apply for everyone.
 You can book a practical Private Visit up to 28 days before your chosen start date, even it falls within a main exam session.

 A practical Private Visit takes place at an approved venue organised by an applicant (the Visit Organiser) on a date (or dates) of their choice.
 To hold practical exams at a Private Visit there must be at least three hours of examining time.
 This can include bookings made by the Visit Organiser and any Permitted Applicants.

 Music Theory Private Visits take place at an approved venue organised by an applicant (the Visit Organiser).
 This venue must be an educational institution, a music service or an educational department at a prison/hospital.
 All Music Theory exams take place on set dates in our main exam sessions and must be booked during the main session booking period.